sagemathinc/cocalc/src/packages/static/README.md

 $ time npm run publish --packages=static --newversion=minor
 ```

 Here `newversion` could be major, minor, or patch.
-This does a full production build (also properly changing the primus stuff in `webapp-lib` to use a base url of /), updates the version in `package.json`, then pushes the result to npm, fixes `webapp-lib` back, and commits the change to package.json to git.
+This does a full production build, updates
+the version in `package.json`, then pushes the result to npmjs.com, and commits the change
+to package.json to git.

 If you want to make a _development release,_ e.g., to make it easier to debug something on [test.cocalc.com](http://test.cocalc.com), do